swdotcom/swdc-vscode/README.md

 To see your team's engineering KPIs, visit the [web app](https://app.software.com) and connect our [GitHub](https://bit.ly/software-github) or [Bitbucket](https://bit.ly/software-bitbucket) app to your Software.com account.
 It's free and takes just a few minutes.

-## It’s Safe, Secure, and Free

-**We never access your code:** We do not read, transmit, or store source code.
-We only provide metrics about programming, and we make it easy to see the data we collect.
-You can learn more about how we secure your data on our [security page](https://www.software.com/security).

-**Your data is private:** We will never share your individually identifiable data with your boss.
-When you create or join a team, we only show KPIs at the team and company level.

-**Free for you, forever:** We provide 90 days of data history for free, forever.
-We provide [premium plans](https://app.software.com/billing) for advanced features and historical data access.

 Code Time also collects basic usage metrics to help us make informed decisions about our roadmap.

 **Data collected and purpose**

 | Data Collected | Purpose of Data |
 | -------------- | --------------- |
 | Local Timezone | Applying time zones to aggregate metrics so that daily values are accurate |